breadcat/blog.minskio.co.uk/content/quotes.md

 >Well I'm not here to fuck spiders <!-- australian slang -->

+>We've also arrested your older, balder, fatter son <!-- the simpsons -->

 >Well.
 I guess there's nothing to do but lay here and wait to die

 >We've all technically kicked a pregnant woman